Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 2. Standard Poodles Have Hair, Not Fur

 The Standard Poodle’s coat is more like human hair than most dog’s fur.
-Like ours, if left untrimmed, their hair will just keep growing!
-If not cared for, their coat can cord and turn into a sort of dreadlock.
-This strange hair-like-fur is also hypoallergenic.
+Like ours, if left untrimmed, their hair will keep growing!
+If not cared for, their coat can cord and form dreadlocks.
+This strange hair-like fur is also hypoallergenic.

 3. No One Can Agree on What to Call the Westiepoo

-Being a new hybrid, breeders and fans call it by several different names.
+As a new hybrid, breeders and fans call it by several names.
 The two most popular contenders for the official name of the Westiepoo are Westiedoodle and Wee-Poo.

 Temperament & Intelligence of Westiepoos 🧠

-Due to their West Highland White Terrier heritage, some Westiepoos tend to dig and chase smaller animals.
-The Standard Poodle parent does not have much hunting instinct to speak of, however, so it is a bit of a toss-up as to which breed your dog will favor.
+Due to their West Highland White Terrier heritage, some Westiepoos dig and chase smaller animals.
+The Standard Poodle parent does not have a high prey drive, and it is a bit of a toss-up as to which breed your dog will favor.

 Are These Dogs Good for Families? 🏡